Attention deficit hyperactivity disorder: Genetics

+Natural selection has been acting against genetic variants for ADHD over at least 45,000 years, complicating the suggestion that ADHD was an adaptive form of neurodiversity in the human evolutionary past.
+The disorder may remain at a stable rate by the balance of genetic mutations and removal rate (natural selection) across generations; over thousands of years, these genetic variants become more stable, decreasing disorder prevalence.
+During human evolution, executive functions disrupted in ADHD, likely provide the capacity to bind contingencies across time thereby directing behaviour toward future over immediate events so as to maximise social consequences for humans.

 ADHD has a high heritability of 74%, meaning that 74% of the presence of ADHD in the population is due to genetic factors.
-There are multiple gene variants which each slightly increase the likelihood of a person having ADHD; it is polygenic and arises through the combination of many gene variants which each have a small effect.
+There are multiple gene variants which each slightly increase the likelihood of a person having ADHD; it is polygenic and thus arises through the accumulation of many genetic risks each having a very small effect.
 The siblings of children with ADHD are three to four times more likely to develop the disorder than siblings of children without the disorder.

+The association of maternal smoking observed in large population studies disappears after adjusting for family history of ADHD, which indicates that the association between maternal smoking during pregnancy and ADHD is due to familial or genetic factors that increase the risk for the confluence of smoking and ADHD.